awslabs/duvet/design/witness/decisions.md

 containers — body blocks, fn extents — contribute nothing.

 - Pro: Kills the comment sweep for every single-line leaf.
-- Con: Implemented and measured (2026-08-04): it made wrapped-signature declaration lines — the most natural annotation target in the system — unaddressable syntax residue.
+- Con: Makes wrapped-signature declaration lines — the most natural annotation target in the system — unaddressable syntax residue.
+A multi-line `fn` signature's only covering span is the declaration span, which contains the parameter spans and is therefore a container: the header line drops from every fill.
-  A multi-line `fn` signature's only covering span is the declaration span, which contains the parameter spans and is therefore a container: the header line drops from every fill, and 9 of the dogfood's 32 passing correlations flipped to failed (4 inside the CI slice), every one an implementation annotation on a wrapped `spec fn`/`fn` header.
+  Measured (dogfood run; provenance: 2026-08-04): 9 of the dogfood's 32 passing correlations flip to failed (4 inside the CI slice), every one an implementation annotation on a wrapped `spec fn`/`fn` header.
 - Con: Needed three clauses (leaf definition, container prohibition, no-lexical-classification consequence) plus an interior-comment sweep exception, where the chosen rule needs